Balt2/CS262_Project3/DesignDecisions.md

 ### Clients connected to server

 - While writing our code to enable multiple clients to connect to our server and message back and worth we had to give our server a notion of the clients that were connected.
 The server than should be able to send messages to these clients and close them out when a user exits their session.
-We were thinking of having a dictionary on the server that had a key as the username and the clientsocket as the value.
+We have a dictionary on the server that has a key as the username and the clientsocket as the value.
+That way, we can keep track of what users are active.

 ## Client